Junction-2016-Aalto-Helsinki-Fitness/PTSI/README.md

 # PTSI
-Bing Speech API based speech recognition, Chat Script based script dialogue manager, and speech synthesis all rolled into one.
+Bing Speech API based speech recognition, Chat Script based script dialogue manager, and speech synthesis all rolled into one!